Koredotcom/docs/docs/gale/agents/agents-flows/types-of-nodes/overview-of-nodes.md

-# About Nodes
+# Nodes Overview

 In GALE's Agent Flow builder, nodes are the building blocks that connect different stages to execute end-to-end use cases.
 Transitions between nodes provide the logic that ties the flow together.

-Types of available nodes:
+You can add the following nodes to an Agent flow, based on your requirements:

 * **Gen AI node**: It contains the desired AI model, which will serve as your agent's core intelligence.
 [Learn more](../types-of-nodes/gen-ai-node.md).
 * **API node**: It allows you to make requests to external systems using SOAP or REST API calls, query information, and manipulate data to meet your requirements.
 Learn more.
 [Learn more](../types-of-nodes/api-node.md).